Citizen Promaster Diver Review 2022

 As expected, the band was very durable.
 It is ribbed to give it some flexibility, but it sits right on top of a dry or wetsuit when scuba diving.

 The band may feel stiff the first time you put it on, but it doesn’t take long to split and becomes more comfortable afterward.
-This brand is a style found on classic diver’s watches.
+This brand is a style found on classic Diver’s watches.

 The standard width of the lugs is 20mm, which makes them compatible with most other band types.
 If you don’t like the original band, you can personalize your watch by trying a variety of third-party bands until you get a band that suits your needs.
 We found the bands that came with it adequately.